POWER AIR FLOW MEASUREMENT

-Engineered or (HBE) is designed to eliminate cyclonic, turbulent and reverse flow, while minimizing pressure loss in almost any installation, including those with relatively few or almost no straight duct runs either upstream or downstream.
-The HBE is a custom engineered product that is great for combustion air flow measurement in both round or square ducts that are non-standard in size and shape.
+The High Beta Engineered, or (HBE), is designed to eliminate cyclonic, turbulent and reverse flow, while minimizing pressure loss in almost any installation, including those with relatively few or almost no straight duct runs either upstream or downstream.
+The HBE is a custom engineered product that is great for combustion air flow measurement in both round and square ducts that are non-standard in size and shape.
 The HBE is a perfect fit for applications in any industry, but is well suited for the irregular duct work seen in power plants for measuring combustion air flow including primary air, secondary air and over-fired air flow.